Camunda 8.9 APIs & Tools migration guide

 These values were reintroduced to preserve backward compatibility but are planned for removal in a future release.
 Removal will be signaled as a breaking change at that time.

-What to do: Avoid using these values in new integrations.
-If your code references them, plan to remove those references before the next minor release.
+Avoid using these values in new integrations.
+If your code references them, plan to remove these references before the 8.10 release.

 Next steps